Setting Up a New Domain (Google and Microsoft)

 • Your cold email outreach domain email address #2: john@acmeco.com

-• These are just two examples of what your new alias domain could look like, which would both require the purchase of a new domain.
+• These are just two examples of what your new alias domain could look like, which would require the purchase of these new domains.

 Purchasing a new domain